Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 8. Pipeline

-Pipeline CRM is designed to streamline communication and sales processes for wholesalers and distributors.
-Centralizing customer data and automating sales workflows ensures that every team member stays on the same page.
-Ideal for small-to-medium-sized organizations, Pipeline is a great fit for wholesalers focused on growing their retailer customer base.
+Pipeline CRM is designed to streamline customer communication and sales processes for wholesalers and distribution businesses.
+Centralizing customer data and automating sales activities workflows ensures that every team member stays aligned.
+Ideal for small-to-medium-sized organizations, Pipeline is a great fit for wholesale distributors focused on growing their base of retailer customers through organized deal-stage management.

 Key features

-• Custom deal stages: Tailor deal pipelines to match the unique steps in your wholesale sales process.
+• Custom dashboards deal stages: Tailor sales pipeline management to match the unique steps in your wholesale distribution sales process.

-• Email campaign tracking: Automatically track and manage email communications within your account.
+• Email campaigns tracking: Automatically track and manage customer communication within your account management system.

-• Smart agendas: Generate dynamic agendas to keep your team aligned and organized.
+• Smart agendas: Generate dynamic agendas to keep your sales team aligned and sales activities organized.

-• SuperShare: Share data with trusted contacts quickly and securely.
+• SuperShare: Share customer data with trusted contacts quickly and securely across distribution companies.

 • Affordable pricing for small and medium businesses.